 There are many other gorgeous beaches on Kos as well as countless other things to do.
 For example, there are many ancient ruins including a gymnasium, amphitheater and castle fortress that was used by the Knights of St. John to keep watch over the strait between Kos and Nissyros.
 Throughout the island, you get the most stunning views of other islands which at certain times in the day appear to be magically levitating in the sky because of the low lying sea mist.
 Kos is also a great place to take a scenic bike ride, watch wildlife, shop for local hand-woven goods and to just marvel at the beauty of life!

-Alana from Family Bites Travel believes Leros is a great place for your Greek island holidays.
+Alana from Family Bites Travel says Leros is a great Greek island destination with few tourists.

 Leros is located only 13 miles from the mainland of Turkey.
 It is not a well-known island and is not on the normal tourist route.